Chasing Fairness Under Distribution Shift: A Model Weight Perturbation Approach: Related Work

 \section{Related Work}

 In this section, we present two lines of related work, including fairness in machine learning and distribution shift.

-\paragraph{Fairness in Machine Learning.} Fairness~\citep{mehrabi2021survey,pessach2022review,madaio2022assessing,DBLP:conf/uai/LiV22,DBLP:conf/uai/PadhAGFM21,DBLP:conf/uai/AgarwalLZ21, jiang2022fmp} is a legal requirement for machine learning models for various high-stake real-world predictions, such as healthcare~\citep{ahmad2020fairness,bjarnadottir2020machine,grote2022enabling}, education~\citep{boyum2014fairness,brunori2012fairness,kizilcec2022algorithmic}, and job market~\citep{hu2018short,alder2006achieving}.
-Achieving fairness in machine learning is a challenging problem, such as bias, and discrimination mitigation in datasets.
+\paragraph{Fairness in Machine Learning.} Fairness~\citep{mehrabi2021survey,pessach2022review,madaio2022assessing,DBLP:conf/uai/LiV22,DBLP:conf/uai/PadhAGFM21,ling2023learning,jiang2022fmp,han2023retiring} is a legal requirement for machine learning models for various high-stake real-world predictions, such as healthcare~\citep{ahmad2020fairness,bjarnadottir2020machine,grote2022enabling}, education~\citep{boyum2014fairness,brunori2012fairness,kizilcec2022algorithmic}, and job market~\citep{hu2018short,alder2006achieving}.
+Achieving fairness, either from a data or model perspective~\citep{zha2023data,feng2023fgd,chang2023coda}, in machine learning is a challenging problem.
 As such, there has been an increasing interest in both the industrial and research community to develop algorithms to mitigate these issues and ensure that machine learning models make fair and unbiased decisions.
-Extensive efforts led to the development of various techniques and metrics for fairness and proposed various definitions of fairness, such as group fairness~\citep{hardt2016equality,verma2018fairness,li2020dyadic,DBLP:conf/uai/HiranandaniMNK22,jiang2022generalized,han2023retiring}, individual fairness~\citep{yurochkin2019training,mukherjee2020two,yurochkin2020sensei,kang2020inform,mukherjee2022domain,DBLP:conf/uai/DasDG0G22}, and counterfactual fairness~\citep{kusner2017counterfactual,agarwal2021towards,zuo2022counterfactual}.
-In this paper, we focus on group fairness, and the widely used methods to achieve group fairness are fair regularization and adversarial debias method. \citet{chuang2020fair, kamishima2012fairness} proposed to add a fairness regularization term to the objective function to achieve group fairness, and \cite{louppe2017learning} proposes to jointly train a classification network and an adversarial network to mitigate the bias for different demographic groups to achieve group fairness.
+Extensive efforts led to the development of various techniques and metrics for fairness and proposed various definitions of fairness, such as group fairness~\citep{hardt2016equality,verma2018fairness,li2020dyadic,DBLP:conf/uai/HiranandaniMNK22,jiang2022generalized,feng2023fgd}, individual fairness~\citep{yurochkin2019training,mukherjee2020two,yurochkin2020sensei,kang2020inform,mukherjee2022domain,DBLP:conf/uai/DasDG0G22}, and counterfactual fairness~\citep{kusner2017counterfactual,agarwal2021towards,zuo2022counterfactual}.
+In this paper, we focus on group fairness, and the widely used methods to achieve group fairness are fair regularization and adversarial debias method. \citep{chuang2020fair, kamishima2012fairness} proposed to add a fairness regularization term to the objective function to achieve group fairness, and \cite{louppe2017learning} proposes to jointly train a classification network and an adversarial network to mitigate the bias for different demographic groups to achieve group fairness.
 Overall, ensuring fairness in machine learning is a critical and ongoing research area that will continue to be an important focus for the development of responsible machine learning.